milorsanders/milorsanders/README.md

 ## Hi there 👋

-- 🔭 currently working on bio-210 (software engineering for life sciences) project
-- 🌱 2nd year life science engineering student at EPFL
+🌱 3rd year life sciences engineering student at EPFL